AadityaGupta/blog-spider/README.md

 current version has some limitations:

-1.It can't load content such as hyperlink, images, special symbol, or resources hosted on other websites
+1.It can't grap content such as hyperlink, images, special symbol, or resources hosted on other websites

-2.It can only process the blogspot or wordpress with certain blog archive structure: year as the top level, month year or month as the second level, article title as the third level
+2.It can only process the blogspot with certain blog archive structure: year as the top level, month year or month as the second level, article title as the third level

 3.It only support English content now.

-4.It only support blogger now.

 You can try blogspot ID such as yucoding (this is not my blog) and txt format at first.

-**Save the content to local as doc format takes some time and uses a lot of CPU, you have to wait**.
+**Saving the content to local folder as doc format takes some time and uses a lot of CPU, you have to wait for a while**.

 ##History